hpbuniat/jquery-popunder/README.markdown

 Options
 -------
-All of the options are optional!.
+All of the options are optional!

 <pre>
 {